vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 https://learn.microsoft.com/en-us/microsoftteams/playbook/technology-choices/pvavsazurebot

-* Microsoft offers two different technologies for building chatbot solutions: Azure AI Bot Services (formerly known as Azure Bot Framework), a traditional software SDK, and Microsoft Copilot Studio, a modern low-code approach for building chatbots.*
+Microsoft offers two different technologies for building chatbot solutions: **Azure AI Bot Services (formerly known as Azure Bot Framework)**, a traditional software SDK, and **Microsoft Copilot Studio**, a modern low-code approach for building chatbots.

-When comparing with Copilot studio, a low code platform, when requiring higher level of customizations & control, and when need to integrate with teams, Azure Bot services are the preferred option.
-It seems Copilot has more focus from Microsoft as of now, and is possible in future that copilot offers the missing features that are there today on Azure Bot.
+When comparing with Copilot studio, a low code platform, when requiring higher level of customizations & control, and when need to integrate with teams, **Azure Bot services** are the preferred option.
+It seems **Copilot** has more focus from Microsoft as of now, and is possible in future that Copilot offers the missing features that are there today on Azure Bot.
 Keep an eye on developments here.

 *Microsoft Bot Framework and Azure AI Bot Service are a collection of libraries, tools, and services that let you build, test, deploy,